Battle of Red Cliffs, An Ancient Chinese Warfare

 Cao Cao, the leader of Wei Kingdom, played by Meng Guanglu;

-Zhuge Liang, the top advisor from Shu Kingdom, played by Yu Kuizhi;
+Zhuge Liang, the top advisor from the Shu Kingdom, played by Yu Kuizhi;

-Zhou Yu, the command-in-chief of Wu Kingdom, played by Li Hongtu.
+Zhou Yu, the command-in-chief of the Wu Kingdom, played by Li Hongtu.

-Soon, superpower’s naval force arrived at Wu Kingdom’s doorsteps, which looked pretty awesome.
+Soon, the superpower’s naval force arrived at Wu Kingdom’s doorsteps, which looked pretty awesome.

 Zhuge Liang and Zhou Yu toasted to each other in their small boat.
 “What do you think you are Cao Cao?”
-Zhuge Liang laughed after emptied his cup, “Ask your own soldiers, does anyone not know you are a usurper of the Han.
-Do you want me to elaborate in details what you’ve done to the emperor, to the empress and to the princes?”
+Zhuge Liang laughed after emptying his cup, “Ask your own soldiers, does anyone not know you are a usurper of the Han.
+Do you want me to elaborate in detail what you’ve done to the emperor, to the empress, and to the princes?”